UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Collinear adiabatic magnon spectra and S(q,w)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following tutorial shows every step necessary to calculate the spin wave spectrum and S(q,w) through the simple example of the antiferromagnetic spin chain.
-Notice that AMS in this case does not work for the primitive unit cell and it is necessary a magnetic supercell 2x1x1 of the crystal cell and define both spin directions in the supercell.
+Notice that AMS in this case does not work for the primitive unit cell and it is necessary to set up a 1x1x2 magnetic supercell of from the crystal unit cell and define both spin directions in the supercell.
+The chain has 200 spins along the z direction.
 Files are found in HeisChainAF folder.

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that an 1D AFM Heisenberg chain is created.
-Have a look to posfile and momfile.
+Have a look on the posfile and momfile.
+The nearest neighbor antiferromagnetic exchange coupling is contained in the jfile.

 ::